shiveshabhishek/testrail/runs/README.md

-This folder contains __the code to create run from existing suite and update the test cases inside suite by reading csv file.__
+This folder contains __the code to create run from existing suite and update the test cases within the suite by reading csv file.__
 * * *
 Files: